-The Agency has developed the Illinois Solar for All Program under the assumption that the funds available for the 2020-2021 and 2021-2022 delivery years will be funds from the RERF and the utility-supplied funds identified in Section 8.4.2.
-Table 8-3 provides a summary of the Illinois Solar for All funding.
+The Agency is developing the Illinois Solar for All Program under the assumption that the funds available for the 2018-2019 delivery year will be funds from the RERF and the utility-supplied funds identified in Section 8.4.2.
+Table 8-2 provides a summary of the Illinois Solar for All funding.